Transitioning to Pio: a complete checklist for new Pio customers

 How to use Pio - advanced use

 Once you've become familiar with Pio's basic functionalities, you can take a look at these special tricks and tips we have gathered here.
-Note that many of the functionalities listed here are only available for Pio Admin.
+Note that many of the functionalities listed here are only available for Pio Admin users.

-It is possible to make business rules in Pio that prioritize specific orders.
-You can make rules based on shipping methods, webshop, and tags.
-Read more about order prioritization here: How to set rules for order prioritization?
-Note that only Pio Admin can create order prioritization rules in Pio.
+It is possible to add rules in Pio that prioritize specific orders.
+You can add the rules based on shipping methods, stores, and tags.
+Note that only a Pio Admin user can create the order prioritization rules.

 Partially fulfilled orders